Torie Osborn

 Torie Osborn at the 1993 National Gay and Lesbian Task Force's Creating Change Conference.

-Torie Osborn (born July 27, 1950 Copenhagen, Denmark) is a community organizer, activist, and author.
+Torie Osborn (born July 27, 1950) is a community organizer, activist, and author.

 Education

 Osborn attended Barnard College, received her Bachelor of Arts degree in English from Middlebury College and earned her MBA at the UCLA Anderson School of Management, specializing in finance.

 Activism

 Osborn was involved with Planned Parenthood as a teenager.
 Her work in activism began while she was a student at Barnard College, where she participated in sit-ins, protest marches and teach-ins.
 In Vermont while attending Middlebury College, Osborn founded the Middlebury College Women's Union to reform women's health services on campus.
 In 1978 Osborn moved to San Francisco and organized against the Briggs initiative banning gay and lesbian teachers from public schools.
 While working for Los Angeles Mayor Antonio Villaraigosa, she worked on solutions for homelessness, and supportive housing.